imigueldiaz/firefox-quick-abstract/README.md

 - API Key: 'pplx-xxxxxxxxxxx' (**replace with your own or it won't work**)
 - Model: 'sonar-medium-chat'
 - Temperature: 1
+- All other parameters are _undefined_ by default.
+- Please take account that top-k can't be defined at the same time as top-p, and vice versa.
+- Same with presence-penalty and frequency-penalty.

 You can change these settings on the options page.